drhsqlite/fossil-mirror/www/containers.md

 congratulations, you’ve been paying attention.
 The rest should also be clear from context.

+Some of this is expected to vary:

+*   The references to `example.com` and `myproject` are stand-ins for your actual web site and repository name.

-Some of this is expected to vary.
-For one, the command given in the `Parameters` directive assumes [SCGI proxying via nginx][DNT].
-For other use cases, see our collection of [Fossil server configuration guides][srv], then adjust the command to your local needs.
+*   The command given in the `Parameters` directive assumes you’re setting up [SCGI proxying via nginx][DNT], but with adjustment, it’ll work with the other repository service methods we’ve [documented][srv].

-For another, you will likely have to adjust the `Bind` value to point at the directory containing the `repo.fossil` file referenced in the command.
+*   The path in the host-side part of the `Bind` value must point at the directory containing the `repo.fossil` file referenced in said command so that `/jail/museum/repo.fossil` refers to your repo out on the host for the reasons given [above](#repo-outside).

-We also need a generic systemd unit file called `/etc/systemd/system/fossil@.service`, containing:
+That being done, we also need a generic systemd unit file called `/etc/systemd/system/fossil@.service`, containing:

 ----